+4Prior to the infinite-horizon price-setting model of C-R, the literature had studied learningby-doing using finite-horizon quantity-setting models (Spence (1981), Fudenberg and Tirole (1983), Ghemawat and Spence (1985), Ross (1986), Dasgupta and Stiglitz (1988), Cabral and Riordan (1997)).
 In the absence of organizational forgetting, the price that a firm sets reflects two goals.
 First, by winning a sale, the firm moves down its learning curve.
 This is the advantage-building motive.
 Second, the firm prevents its rival from moving down its learning curve.
 This is the advantage-defending motive.
-But in the presence of organizational forgetting bidirectional movements through the state space are possible, and this opens up new strategic possibilities for building and defending advantage.
-By winning a sale, a firm makes itself less vulnerable to forgetting by creating a "buffer stock" of know-how.
-By winning and denying its rival a buffer stock, the firm also makes its rival more vulnerable to forgetting.
-Because organizational forgetting reinforces the advantage-building and advantage-defending motives in this way, it can create strong incentives to cut prices in order to win the sale.
+But in the presence of organizational forgetting, bidirectional movements through the state space are possible, and this opens up new strategic possibilities for building and defending advantage.
+By winning a sale, the firm ensures that it does not slide back up its learning curve even if it forgets.
+At the same time, by denying its rival a sale, the firm sets up the possibility that its rival will move back up its learning curve if it forgets.
+Because organizational forgetting reinforces the advantage-building and advantage-defending motives in this way, it can create strong incentives to cut prices so as to win a sale.
 Organizational forgetting is thus a source of aggressive pricing behavior.

 While the existing literature has mainly focused on the dominance properties of firms' pricing behaviors, we find that these properties are neither necessary nor sufficient for market dominance in our more general setting.
 We therefore go beyond the existing literature and directly examine the industry dynamics that firms' pricing behaviors imply.
-We find that organizational forgetting is a source of-not an antidote to-market dominance.
+We find that organizational forgetting is a source of-not an antidote to-market dominance in the long run.
 If forgetting is sufficiently weak, then asymmetries may arise but cannot persist.
-As in the C-R model, learning-by-doing operates as a ratchet: firms inexorably-if at different rates-move towards the bottom of their learning curves where cost parity obtains.
-If forgetting is sufficiently strong, then asymmetries cannot arise in the first place because forgetting stifles investment in learning altogether.
-But, for intermediate degrees of forgetting, asymmetries arise and persist.
-Even extreme asymmetries akin to near-monopoly are possible.
+As in the C-R model, learning-by-doing operates as a ratchet: firms inexorably-if at different rates-move toward the bottom of their learning curves where cost parity obtains.
+If forgetting is sufficiently strong, then asymmetries cannot arise in the first place because forgetting, asymmetries arise and persist.
+Even extreme asymmetries akin to near monopoly are possible.
 This is because, in the presence of organizational forgetting, the leader can use price cuts to delay or even stall the follower in moving down its learning curve.